knowhy/ansible-role-influxdb/README.md

 	influxdb_data_max_points_per_block: 1000

-The time within which a remote shard must respond to a write request, defaults to `5s`.
+The default time a write request will wait until a "timeout" error is returned to the caller.

-	influxdb_cluster_shard_writer_timeout: 5s
+	influxdb_coordinator_write_timeout: 10s

-The time within which a write request must complete on the cluster, defaults to `10s`.
+The maximum number of concurrent queries allowed to be executing at one time.
+If a query is executed and exceeds this limit, an error is returned to the caller.
+This limit can be disabled by setting it to 0.

-	influxdb_cluster_write_timeout: 10s
+	influxdb_coordinator_max_concurrent_queries: 0

-The maximum number of concurrent queries that can run, set to `0` to disable, defaults to `0`.
+The maximum time a query will is allowed to execute before being killed by the system.
+This limit can help prevent run away queries.
+Setting the value to 0 disables the limit.

-	influxdb_cluster_max_concurrent_queries: 0
+	influxdb_coordinator_query_timeout: 0s

-The time within a query must complete before being killed automatically, set to `0s` to disable, defaults to `0s`.
+The the time threshold when a query will be logged as a slow query.
+This limit can be set to help discover slow or resource intensive queries.
+Setting the value to 0 disables the slow query logging.

-	influxdb_cluster_query_timeout: 0s
+	influxdb_coordinator_log_queries_after: 0s

-The maximum number of points to scan in a query, set to `0` to disable, defaults to `0`.
+The maximum number of points a SELECT can process.
+A value of 0 will make the maximum point count unlimited.

-	influxdb_cluster_max_select_point: 0
+	influxdb_coordinator_max_select_point: 0

-The maximum number of series to select in a query, set to `0` to disable, defaults to `0`.
+The maximum number of series a SELECT can run.
+A value of 0 will make the maximum series count unlimited.

-	influxdb_cluster_max_select_series: 0
+	influxdb_coordinator_max_select_series: 0

-The maximum number of buckets to select in an aggregate query, set to `0` to disable, defaults to `0`.
+The maxium number of group by time bucket a SELECt can create.
+A value of zero will max the maximum number of buckets unlimited.

-	influxdb_cluster_max_select_buckets: 0
+	influxdb_coordinator_max_select_buckets: 0

 Controls the enforcement of retention policies for evicting old data, boolean, defaults to `True`.